zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 * display the x close link for the bulk warning box.

 = EARLIER VERSIONS =
-* please refer to the changelog.txt file
+* please refer to the changelog.txt file inside the plugin archive.